 Additional Spreading Ground Capacity - The District operates 27 groundwater recharge facilities.
 These facilities allow stormwater runoff, imported water, and recycled water to be percolated into the aguifers.
-In the interest of improving storage and operational capacity, the District is implementing improvements to its existing groundwater recharge facilities and working with DWP to improve some of DWP's groundwater recharge During Fiscal Year 2016-17, the District began construction on the facilities.
-Santa Anita Spreading Grounds Improvements, Tujunga Spreading Grounds Enhancements, and the Walnut Creek Spreading Basin Improvement.
+In the interest of improving storage and operational capacity, the District is implementing improvements to its existing groundwater recharge facilities and working with DWP to improve some of its groundwater recharge facilities.
+During Fiscal Year 2016-17, the District began construction on the Santa Anita Spreading Grounds Improvements, Tujunga Spreading Grounds Enhancements, and the Walnut Creek Spreading Basin Improvement.
 Additional anticipated construction projects under this program include improvements to the following water conservation projects: Big Dalton, Branford, Dominguez Gap (West Basin), Lopez, Pacoima, Peck Improvements, and Bull Creek Water Conservation Project.
-The estimated construction cost for those projects is \$68 million.
-Cost-sharing agreements have been executed for the improvements at Branford, Lopez, Pacoima, and Santa Anita Spreading Grounds and Bull Creek Water Conservation Project.
-Big Dalton Spreading Grounds Improvement, Dominguez West Basin Percolation Enhancements, Lopez Spreading Grounds Improvements, Pacoima Spreading Grounds Improvement, Peck Spreading Basin Improvement, Walnut Creek Spreading Basin Improvement have been chosen to receive Proposition 84 grant funds.
+The estimated construction cost for those Cost-sharing agreements have been executed for the projects is \$68 million. improvements at Branford, Lopez, Pacoima, and Santa Anita Spreading Grounds and the Bull Creek Water Conservation Project.
+Big Dalton Spreading Grounds Improvement, Dominguez West Basin Percolation Enhancements, Lopez Spreading Grounds Improvements, Pacoima Spreading Grounds Improvement, Peck Spreading Basin

+Improvement, and Walnut Creek Spreading Basin Improvement have been chosen to receive Proposition 84 grant funds.
 Additionally, the District is considering acquiring land for new and expanded spreading grounds.
 The District is in the process of evaluating water conservation potential at various locations and collaborating with cities and water agencies to cost-share on capital improvements.

 Seawater Intrusion Barriers - This program consists of three separate projects designed to prevent saltwater from contaminating underground freshwater supplies.
 The District has constructed more than 290 recharge wells to inject advanced treated recycled water into underground aquifers to form a wall of freshwater under enough pressure to keep out the seawater.
 In addition, the water that is injected at the seawater barriers replenishes the aquifer system.
 The District also utilizes more than 750 observation wells to monitor groundwater levels and chloride concentrations in coastal areas.
-The District is in the process of installing telemetry systems at all 3 seawater barriers to remotely monitor injection activities in real-time to improve operational effectiveness.
-The total cost to design and install the telemetry systems is estimated to be \$12.8 million.
-In addition, the District received \$1 million in Proposition 84 grant money to construct 4 new injection and 3 new observation wells at the West Coast Basin Barrier project.
+The District completed the installation of a telemetry system that allows for remote monitoring of seawater barrier facilities to improve operational effectiveness.
+The total cost to design and install the telemetry system was \$12.8 million.
+The District received \$1 million in Proposition 84 grant money to construct 4 new injection and 3 new observation wells at the West Coast Basin Barrier project.
 The cost to construct the new wells was \$5.6 million.
+In addition, the District received \$7 million in Proposition 1 grant money to construct 11 new injection wells and one new observation well at the West Coast Basin Barrier project.
+This project is currently in the design phase.